mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 Having discussed the functionality we can deduce that we will need the following models, `Post`, `Comment`, `Tag`, `User` and `Image`.

-Merb has a model generator just as rails does:
+DataMapper has a model generator just as rails does:

     merb-gen model post

-This is make a post model for you, provided that you have defined an orm and the database simple_blog, in the previous steps.
+This will make a post model for you, provided that you have defined an orm and the database golb, in the previous steps.

 When you run `rake dm:db:auto_migrate`, it will create the database table and all the properties, but take care this is a destructive method!